gyselax/gyselalibxx/docs/joss_paper/paper.md

 ## Summary

 Gyselalib++ provides the mathematical building blocks to construct kinetic or gyrokinetic plasma simulation codes in C++, simulating a distribution function discretised in phase space on a fixed grid.
-It relies on the DDC library [@ddc] to statically type the discretisation dimensions; thus preventing many common sources of errors.
+It relies on the Discrete Domain Computation (DDC) library [@ddc] to statically type the discretisation dimensions; thus preventing many common sources of errors.
 Via DDC, Gyselalib++ also leverages the Kokkos framework [@trott2022], ensuring performance portability across various CPU and GPU architectures.
 The library provides a variety of tools including semi-Lagrangian advection operators, quadrature rules, and solvers for elliptical and hyperbolic partial differential equations (PDEs).
 The majority of the operators are designed to work on non-orthonormal coordinate systems; those that don't use the static typing to raise compiler errors preventing their misuse.